fredkozlowski/fredkozlowski.github.io/_posts/2020-10-24-webdevdictionary.markdown

 JavaScript - Allows your website to have dynamic stuff like animations or interactivity

+EJS - Generates HTML from Javascript code, not to be confused with Express, Ext JS, ES6

 JQuery - A library that allows you to do things that’d take a couple of lines of code in JS in a single line

+Ajax - Not a technology but a technique that allows you to update part of a webpage without reloading the whole thing

 Bootstrap - A library that allows you to make nice looking websites really fast by including HTML, CSS, and JS templates for things

 Node JS - Allows you to have your server run JavaScript.
 Useful because now you only need to learn JS to do frontend and backend development

+Express - Simplifies some tasks in Node JS

 PHP - JavaScript but old and different.
 Used for backend

 JSON - Data storage format

 XML - JSON but worse

+MongoDB - Fancy JSON database

+TypeScript - A superset of Javascript which adds static typing